Ohio Reformatory for Women: History

 It took about four years to construct the prison, which is located on 260 acre of donated land outside the city of Marysville.
 Originally, the prison consisted of one stone building, known as the Harmon Building.
 The prison was also a functioning farm, complete with dairy cattle, hogs, and grain, which the inmates ran.
 Although ORW no longer operates as a farm, it is still commonly referred to as "the farm."

 A former probation and juvenile court officer, Louise M. Mittendorf, was the first superintendent of the prison.
 She was appointed in March 1916 to an indefinite term.
 She resigned in 1935 and died four years later.

 Originally, inmates were housed in the Harmon building, but eventually additional cottages were built.
 (There are now approximately 11 cottages.)
 Plumbing was later added in the 1950s.
 Before this, the inmates did not have the privilege of indoor plumbing and had to use "slop jars."
 In 1961, Clearview School opened at the prison and the Ohio Reformatory for Women became the first in the state to have an official Adult Education Program.
 Along with this they also offer reintegration programs, college classes, and other trades.

+In the 1970s female death row inmates were on paper prisoners of the Southern Ohio Correctional Facility, but were placed in the hospital building second floor of ORW because of their gender.